ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 After you have downloaded a model, make a models folder in the root folder of the app (the folder where MainFile.py is) and move the model there.

 # Preparations
 Before even starting the app make sure your ETS2 or any other game is in borderless mode.
 It is not required for the app to work, but for setting it up it is highly recommended.
+Also disable automatic indicators in game.
 To start the app, open a command prompt or terminal in the app's folder ( on windows this can be done by holding alt and right clicking ).
 Once the terminal is open type:
 > python3 MainFile.py

 This will start the application and you should see two windows.
 One is the main window where you can start the program and change the settings.
 The other is the preview to show you what the program sees.
 Don't worry if it's black, that doesn't mean that it isn't working.